lewisjwright/youHue/README.md

 ###Install youHue

-To get started with youHue you must first download the `youHue.js` file and link it to your project, the file should be named youHue.js
+To get started with youHue you must first download the `youHue.js` file and link it to your project, the file you use should be named youHue.js

 Then following the advice above place it underneath your JQuery link before the closing `</body>` tag.
 The link should look like the one below: